kanevk/markdown-cv/_posts/2020-09-28-Kamen-Kanev-cv.md

 - Completing multiple refactorings of business-critical UI components
 - Being part of a GDPR deletion functionality in a system with over 80 database tables
 - Doing zero-downtime migrations over tenths of millions of rows
-- Improving the code's test coverage with over 10%

 ### Full-Stack Web Developer